-Figure 2.28 depicts the number of days annually between 1980 and 2015 that the Peace River Facility hasn't withdrawn water from the river.
+Figure 2.24 depicts the number of days annually between 1980 and 2017 that the Peace River Facility hasn't withdrawn water from the river.
 As previously stated, the most common reason for no withdrawals being taken from the river is that the total USGS gaged stream flows upstream of the Facility is below the permitted flow threshold for freshwater withdrawal.
 During periods of lower freshwater flow, periods of poorer river water quality (conductivity or chlorophyll blooms) also cause the Facility to limit freshwater withdrawals and rely on previous storage.
-Figure 2.29a indicates the percent of days each year since 1951 that flows upstream of the Facility have been less than 200 cfs.
-As this figure indicates, the frequency of such events has increased since 2000.
-An alternative analysis of the same information is presented in Figure 2.29b.
+Figure 2.25a indicates the percent of days each year since 1951 that flows upstream of the Facility have been less than 200 cfs.
+As this figure indicates, the frequency of such events had increased since 2000, but frequency declined over the period 2014-2016 as flows were generally average to above average.
+The frequency again increased in 2017 as dry-season flows were below average.
+An alternative analysis of the same information is presented in Figure 2.25b.
 This figure depicts periods (intervals) since 1951 when the combined upstream flow above the Facility has historically been less than 200 cfs.
 The blue bars depict periods when the combined upstream flow above the Facility has historically been less than 200 cfs.
 Conversely, intervals characterized by lack of bars indicate wetter time intervals.
 This graphic indicates that not only has the frequency of low flow events increased but generally the duration of such events has also increased.

-Figure 2.29a Indicates the percent of days each year since 1951 that flows upstream of the Facility have been less than 200 cfs.
+Figure 2.25a Indicates the percent of days each year since 1951 that flows upstream of the Facility have been less than 200 cfs.
 (The year 1951 represents the first year of complete flow records for all three of the USGS gages upstream of the Facility.)

-Figure 2.29b Blue bars depict periods when the combined upstream flow above the Facility has historically been less than 200 cfs.
+Figure 2.25b Blue bars depict periods when the combined upstream flow above the Facility has historically been less than 200 cfs.
 Conversely, intervals characterized by lack of bars indicate wetter time intervals.